 Max asks Mr. Dalton why, if he gives millions to blacks for their education, does he charge an exorbitant rent for a rat-infested apartment for one black family?
 The coroner objects but Max says if the coroner can question with impunity, so can he.

 Max continues to question, establishing the fact that Mr. Dalton believes in segregation because it’s profitable.
-Keeping blacks in one small area where there’s a housing shortage allows him to charge such high rents.
+Keeping black people in one small area where there’s a housing shortage allows him to charge such high rents.

 Bigger is finally called, but Max states that Mr. Thomas doesn’t wish to testify here.